The California Department of Water Resources offers real time reports on the status of water conditions in the Delta. Click for more information.

 The Channel is deep and allows transit of low-overhead clearance boats when the gates are open.
 This provides a shortcut between the two waterway systems.
 Without this shortcut, a boater must travel the entire distance of Georgiana Slough and back upstream the entire distance of the North Fork of the Mokelumne River (or vice versa) to go this same one-mile distance, a cruise of many miles.

 Two views of gates in open position, USBR photos.
 Above.
-Cross Delta Channel, gates at Sacramento River at left, Walnut Grove in foreground, DWR photo.
+Cross Delta Channel, gates at Sacramento River at left, Walnut Grove in the foreground, DWR photo.

 Montezuma Slough Salinity Control Gates

 This structure, located on Montezuma Slough 2.2 miles from the east end (Collinsville end) of the slough.
 It consists of both a boat lock 20 feet wide and 70 feet long and a “maintenance channel” 66 feet wide on the east side of the slough.
 Typically lock use is not required from about early spring and summer, usually through August or September, and boaters may pass through the maintenance channel at any hour (there is 16 feet of water depth over the “sill”).

 The channel is marked by fixed red lights on piers on the west side, and fixed green lights on the east side.
 6 a.m. to 6 p.m.
 November through April, until further notice.